MarkAPhillips/JwtAuthWebApi/README.md

 JwtAuthWebApi
 =============

-JWT Authentication for Web API 2
+JWT Authentication for Web API 2 using the JSON Web Token Handler from Microsoft. (http://msdn.microsoft.com/en-us/library/dn205065(v=vs.110).aspx)

 The sample Web API is available to be hosted as a console app for ease of use.